 One-page summaries stating the key elements of each proposal should be submitted to all committee members and the Graduate Coordinator no later than November 7 (or the next week day if on a weekend) of the fall term preceding the exam.
 The oral examination committee will decide, by November 20, whether or not they are appropriate and sufficiently different from each other.
 If the committee concludes that a summary is unacceptable, the student must meet with the committee to discuss the reasons for this decision and submit a modified or new summary that is acceptable within one week of this meeting.
 Committee decisions on the new summary are required within a week of the date it was submitted to the Graduate Coordinator.

-Each full proposal should be a concise description of the proposed work written in a scientific style with figures, captions, and references.
+Each full proposal should be a concise description of the proposed work, written in a scientific style with figures, captions, and references.
 The text of each proposal (abstract and main body) should be no more than 7 pages.
-The entire proposal, including references, figures (and captions), and tables should be no more than 15 pages maximum.
-(12-point font, Times New Roman, 1 inch margins, double-spaced).
+The entire proposal, including references, figures (and captions), and tables should be no more than 15 pages (12-point font, Times New Roman, 1 inch margins, double-spaced, with line numbers).
 Examples of old proposals are available from the graduate student representative.
-Copies of the research proposals must be submitted to committee members and the Graduate Coordninator by the end of the second week in the winter term.
+Copies of the research proposals must be submitted to all committee members and the Graduate Coordinator by the end of the second week in the winter term.
 The student is advised to consult with their committee members about the proposals well in advance of this time.
 It is customary for students to work through several drafts of the proposal with their advisor before they are distributed to the broader committee.
 This process of drafting the proposals is key to more fully developing the detailed aspects of the proposed work.
 The proposals will be judged on the quality of writing, the imagination and innovation reflected in the design of the proposals, rigor of hypothesis tests, and the student’s ability to synthesize relevant information.

 The primary product in fulfillment of the Ph.D. degree is a dissertation that summarizes the scientific research performed by the student.
 The dissertation should represent a unique scientific contribution with the expectation that much of the work will be published as a set of research papers.
 The volume of work that constitutes a dissertation is highly variable by discipline.
 However, the overall body of work is valued by its scientific impact.
 It is critical that the student understands the expectations of their advisor and committee, who evaluate and approve the work.
 Therefore, good communication between all parties is imperative.